kaisadilla/judith/.info/spec.md

 if val then end -- WARNING: Use a explicit comparison. if val == true then end -- No warning.
 ```

+## `null` vs `undefined`
+Judith has both `null` and `undefined`, which semantically represent different concepts. `null` is used to indicate a valid, existent value that is equal to a special "none" case.
+For example, if the user may or may not indicate their age, `null` would be used to indicate that the user explicitly didn't indicate the age.
+Meanwhile, `undefined` is used to indicate the absence of a value.
+For example, if trying to access the index `10` from a `List` of 5 elements, the result is `undefined`, because no such value exists.
+As such, `null` should never be used to indicate invalid values, and `undefined` should never be used to indicate that a value is equal to "none".

 ## `.str()` method
 `str()` is a special method that is always defined for every type, even `Undefined` and `Dynamic`.
 As such, it is _always_ available, even on `Any` types or nullable ones, and never produces an error.